Don’t Hold Your Breath When Concentrating

 Someone has asked me the following question:

 “Whenever I want to concentrate, I have to hold my breath.
 Otherwise, I can’t concentrate properly.
-The problem is I want concentrate more than a minute.
+The problem is I want to concentrate for more than a minute.
 Why do I hold my breath?
 Can you help me?”

 You need to be aware of this habit and undo it.

 The body needs oxygen.
 The mind needs oxygen.
-They need it in order to function in the best way.
+They need it to function in the best way.
 You can focus your mind better when you breathe normally, not when you hold your breath.

 Do not Stop Breathing when You Focus Your Attention